mmtnz/chat-app-back/Readme.md

 🔗 http://localhost:4000/graphql

 You can test queries and mutations in Apollo Studio or any GraphQL client.

+### 6. Launch the front end (Optional)
+To have a user friendly GUI install the front end [Chat App Frontend](https://github.com/mmtnz/chat-app-front).

 ## 🎯 Project Purpose
 This App was built for practicing: